5 top tips for people coping with anxiety

 Below are some tips for helping to cope with anxiety:

 1) Breathe deeply

 When we get anxious the body’s ‘fight or flight’ response is activated.
 This response is the body’s way of protecting you in a threatening situation.
 It is a series of changes in the body including the release of adrenaline and an increase in heart rate which are designed to help you be stronger (fight) or help you move faster (flight), all very useful if we are under attack, but not very useful if you are going to the supermarket for example.
 So just breathing deeply can help the body settle down to its more natural equilibrium.
 I think it is useful to imagine you are blowing up a balloon of your favourite colour.
-Take a deep breath in and notice how your stomach rises as you inhale which allows you lungs to take in maximum air, then let a long, slow, breath out as if you are filling your balloon with air, and do this 3 times.
+Take a deep breath in and notice how your stomach rises as you inhale which allows your lungs to take in maximum air, then let a long, slow, breath out as if you are filling your balloon with air, and do this three times.